zrplumridge/CSC120-A3/reflection.md

 I am finding Java harder to keep organized because I don't absolutely have to tab as in Python.
 This probably means that I should define more methods and maybe add more comments in addition to indentation.

 I kept forgetting to add to the array size when adding words to mirror, so there were a lot of errors from that.
+I also keep forgetting that I have some extension on to automatically close quotation marks, parthentheses, etc., so I double-type them, although I expect that I would miss more if I turned it off.
+I will just have to get used to that.

 remember semicolons!